anndonnelly/anndonnelly/README.md

 ## About Me
 - 🔭 Senior Software Developer
 - 💬 Ask me about my projects and collaboration opportunities!
-- 📫 How to reach me: Please click on the link below found under "Contact Me!"
+- 📫 How to reach me: Please click on the link below found under "Contact Me"
 - ⚡ Fun fact: I have ran marathons in Paris and Norway and hope to participate in the New York City marathon this year.

 ## Contact Me